Ltochon/k-anon_tool/README.md

  ┃ ┣ 📂Result //Sub-directory for Result part of the project ┃ ┣ 📂About //Sub-directory for About part of the project ┃ ┗ 📜app.py //launch project file
- ┣ 📂Sources //Folder to save sources that have been used ┣ 📂Test_algo //Algorithm's development folder
+ ┣ 📂Prototyping //Folder with prototypes of generalizytion interface ┣ 📂Sources //Folder to save sources that have been used ┣ 📂Test_algo //Algorithm's development folder
  ┃ ┣ 📂data